cerner/terra-core/packages/terra-card/docs/README.md

 ## Expected Use

-The expected use for a card would be to keep elements seperated from each other with different content, for example one card could contain a graph while another could have text.
+The expected use for a card would be to keep elements separated from each other with different content, for example one card could contain a graph while another could have text.
 Another use would be to help make some elements stand out on the screen with the use of the base styling.

 ## Component Features